Well-posedness and exponential stability for Boussinesq systems on real hyperbolic Manifolds and application: Introduction

 In the present paper, we are concerned with the incompressible Boussinesq system in the hyperbolic space $(\mathbb{H}^d(\mathbb{R}),g)$, where the dimension $d\geqslant 2$ and $g$ is the hyperbolic metric

 where where $L= -(d-1)+ \overrightarrow{\Delta}$ is Ebin-Marsden's Laplace operator, $\widetilde{L}= \Delta_g$ is Laplace-Beltrami operator associated with metric $g$, the constant $\kappa>0$ is the volume expansion coefficient.
-The field $h:=G\dfrac{x}{|x|^3}$ represents the gravitational field and the constant $\kappa>0$ is the volume expansion coefficient and the field $h$ represents an external force by unit of mass.
-The unknowns $u$ is the velocity field, $p$ the scalar pressure, and $\theta$ is the temperature.
+The field $h$ is a generalized function of gravitational field satisfying Assumption \ref{Assum} below, and the constant $\kappa>0$ is the volume expansion coefficient.
+The unknowns $u$ is the velocity field, $p$ is the scalar pressure, and $\theta$ is the temperature.
 The vector field $f$ is given such that $\dive f$ represents the reference temperature and the second order tensor $F$ is given such that $\dive F$ represents the external force.
-Considering the zero-temperature case, i.e., $\theta=0$, then system (\ref{1BouEq}) becomes the Navier-Stokes equations (for details see Section \ref{S2}).
+Considering the zero-temperature case, i.e., $\theta=0$, then system (\ref{BouE}) becomes the Navier-Stokes equations.